Supragy352/notes-backup/Computer Science/Game Dev/Course Notes/GameDevTv/GDTV EP11.md

 ## Working of C#

 Basically every object oriented programming language works around the idea of everything being an [[Object|object]].
-Like we have functions in [[C]] and structs, we have methods in an OOL (object oriented language).
+Like we have functions in [[CSharp]] and structs, we have methods in an OOL (object oriented language).